Tepsi Baytinijan

 Iraqi layered casserole: thinly sliced fried eggplant layered with seasoned ground meat patties, tomato slices, potato slices, and a spiced tomato sauce — baked until the top is deeply golden.
 The Baghdad Friday-night signature, sliced into wedges from the round baking dish.

-Tepsi baytinijan ('eggplant tray' in Iraqi Arabic) is the Baghdad family-meal cornerstone — sold at every Iraqi restaurant and made in every Iraqi household.
-The dish reflects the Mesopotamian agricultural surplus (eggplant, tomato, potato) layered into a meat-rich casserole.
-The Friday-night version uses generous meat; everyday version is lighter.
-Diaspora Iraqi families consider tepsi the cultural-identity dish.
+Tepsi baytinijan ('eggplant tray' in Iraqi Arabic) is a Baghdad family-meal cornerstone — sold at Iraqi restaurants and made in Iraqi households.
+It layers the Mesopotamian staples of eggplant, tomato, and potato into a meat-rich casserole.
+The Friday-night version uses generous meat; the everyday version is lighter.
+Diaspora Iraqi families treat tepsi as a dish of cultural identity.

 Cut a wedge of tepsi — layers visible: bottom potato golden-crisp, middle eggplant melted-soft, meat patties tender and spiced, top tomato caramelized.
 Bite: every layer contributes — earthy eggplant, sweet tomato, beefy umami, starchy potato.
 The baharat spice (cinnamon-allspice-pepper) is the Iraqi signature.
 With plain rice catching the juices, this is the Baghdad family dinner.